stefdasca/statement-translator/Kilonova/2600-2699/Processed_2651.md

 Because the yellow color is considered the most prestigious in Chinese culture, Andra wants the sum of the lengths of all yellow pieces that make up the wall to equal a number $K$, specially chosen to bring luck.
 Furthermore, she wonders **in how many ways** she can build the wall so that this condition is met.

-Since this task “seems Chinese” to her (even though she speaks Chinese!), she decided to ask for your help, hearing that you feel lucky in the year of the dragon.
+Since this task “seems Chinese� to her (even though she speaks Chinese!), she decided to ask for your help, hearing that you feel lucky in the year of the dragon.

 # Task